awj/awj.github.io/_dnd/untitled-mystery-dm.md

 ### Church investigation
 Bits of blood under the altar.
 If Vernalis is present, he mutters "I can't believe she would dare".
 On follow up questioning he tries to pin "she" as Karis.

-#### Investigation > 20
-They find a carefully disguised drain in the stonework under the altar.
-Literally ripping up the stones reveals the Memory Auger, which none of them are able to understand besides identifying it as a complex magical device that blends the Necromancy, Enchantment, and Illusion schools of magic.
-Doing this also alerts Lysandre.

-Destroying the device causes the Revenants in town to begin accessing their memories, which results in utter panic.

 ### Tavern
 On first visit, Gar is here, and *very* drunk.
 He's afraid to range his pigs outside the boundary after his oldest boar died immediately after crossing it.